remuskwan/url-shortener/README.md

 Due to time constraints, certain functionalities have yet to be implemented:

-- Password validation to ensure accounts are created with strong passwords
+- Password validation to ensure accounts are created with strong passwords.
-- Search/filter functionality for user created URLs
+- Search/filter functionality for user-created URLs.
+- Standalone Key Generation Store that generates random strings beforehand and stores them in a database
+- Distinct look and feel to the application.

 ## Running the app locally